Skip to content

 When Buying Makes Sense

-• Planning to stay 5+ years
+• Long-term stability: Planning to stay 5+ years gives equity time to build and absorb transaction costs

 Related Calculators